 Unwrapping the Index & Shining Light on the ‘Black Box’

-To wind down this topic, let me close by saying that unwrapping the index also fits well with Blueprint’s core value of transparency.
+To wind down this topic, let me close by saying that unwrapping the index also fits well with the core value of transparency held by Blueprint Investment Partners.
 A big motivation behind the founding of our firm was our dissolution with the “black box” that surrounds many systematic investing models.

 By applying our trend following discipline to individual stocks, it furthers our commitment to transparency.